A Guide to Psychology and its Practice

 First, it makes clear the fact that psychotherapy with a student under supervision may be less expensive than treatment with an experienced professional, but it is not always competent psychotherapy.
 Now, I understand that students can learn only from direct experience—in fact, I had to learn this way myself—and so supervised training is an important part of a student’s training; still, the consumer should be aware of the risks involved.
 Many students not only are caught up in their own personal issues but also they lack the sophisticated experience necessary to avoid the unconscious traps into which clients can draw them.

 This leads to the second point: your unconscious desire was to seduce—that is, to control—your psychotherapist.
 Let me explain.
 An eating disorder has its roots in the desire to “be in control.”
 By controlling your own body both through food intake and through food expulsion (vomiting, laxatives, or exercise) you symbolically control your feelings of vulnerability and helplessness in not being able to control a parent who emotionally manipulated you.
-Thus, when you are motivated by the unconscious desire to be in control, all your relationships become stained with your need to control them.
-And it’s no different with your psychotherapeutic relationship.
+Thus, when you are motivated by the unconscious desire to be in control, all your relationships become stained with your need to control them—and it’s no different with your psychotherapeutic relationship.

-This leads to the third point: you can get drawn into a dysfunctional relationship because of an unconscious desire not just to control the other person but also to fix the other person through love.
+This leads to the third point: you can get drawn into a dysfunctional relationship because of an unconscious desire not just to control the other person but also to rescue the other person through love.
 This love, though, is not true love—that is, the selfless giving of kindness, compassion, forbearance, and patience without asking for or expecting anything in return.
 No. This love that snared you is the common love of romantic fantasy, and it has at its core the desire to manipulate another person to get whatever you want—whether it be bodily pleasure, emotional security, financial security, social status, or any other personal satisfaction.
-In your case, your attachment to your psychotherapist derived from your unconscious desire to save him from his “mess.”
+In your case, your attachment to your psychotherapist derived from your unconscious desire to rescue him from his “mess.”
 And what would you get from this desire?
 Well, you would get the symbolic satisfaction of reversing your father’s inattention to you and of drawing him back to you emotionally through the person of your psychotherapist.

 So what can you do?